milos85vasic/Website-Sonar/README.md

 Websites without 'verification' values will not check against verification strings.
 Websites without 'frequency' value will be checked on every 10 minutes (default value).

+'notification' list represents the list of notification mechanisms that will be used to notify users about unreachable website.

+For now only [Slack Notifier](https://github.com/milos85vasic/Slack-Notifier) is supported.

 - Start website sonar:
 ```